-Aloe Vera is a plant found in drier climates, and has been used for many years for its medicinal benefits.
+Aloe Vera is a plant found in drier climates and has been used for many years for its medicinal benefits.

 It’s a cactus plant, that has a clear gel within its leaves.
-When the leaves are snapped or cut of, the aloe gel will instantly ooze out, allowing you to apply it directly to the skin.
+When the leaves are snapped or cut off, the aloe gel will instantly ooze out, allowing you to apply it directly to the skin.

-It has wonderful antibacterial properties that can help with many skin irritations and problems, and contains antioxidants and vitamins A, C, E, B12 and folic acid, plus many other minerals and compounds.
+It has wonderful antibacterial properties that can help with many skin irritations and problems and contains antioxidants and vitamins A, C, E, B12 and folic acid, plus many other minerals and compounds.

 What can Aloe Vera treat?

-Aloe Vera can treat numerous ailments from applying directly onto skin, to ingesting it for benefits within the body, such as soothing the effects of stomach ulcers, and helping to treat diabetes, constipation and asthma.
+Aloe Vera can treat numerous ailments from applying directly onto skin to ingesting it for benefits within the body, such as soothing the effects of stomach ulcers and helping to treat diabetes, constipation and asthma.
 It can also treat bowel diseases, osteoarthritis and itching.

 If you’re prone to periodontitis, gum disease or dry sockets when you’ve had a tooth extracted by the dentist, then aloe vera can help calm all these problems too.

 Probably its most common use is to treat sunburn.
 It’s soothing and protective properties help to speed up the healing process.
-While it’s doing this it will also be infusing the burnt area with the much needed hydration and moisturisation it needs, and helping to minimise that dry, tight feeling that comes with spending too much time in the sun without the right protection.
+While it’s doing this it will also be infusing the burnt area with the much-needed hydration and moisturisation it needs and helping to minimise that dry, tight feeling that comes with spending too much time in the sun without the right protection.

 Aloe Vera’s soothing properties help to soothe most skin irritations, especially those that have a sensitive skin type or rosacea.
 It is often included in beauty products that are aimed at this skin type.
 It helps to calm any flushes that you may be experiencing and your skin to feel refreshed.

-If you suffer with psoriasis or itchy skin, Aloe Vera can also help soothe these conditions too.
+If you suffer from psoriasis or itchy skin, Aloe Vera can also help soothe these conditions too.
 It can be a remedy for burns and frostbite, but we would strongly suggest seeking medical attention first, and checking with your doctor that you are able to use Aloe Vera to treat any skin concerns you may have.

-If you are unfortunate to suffer with cold sores, then Aloe Vera is here to help you too.
+If you are unfortunate to suffer from cold sores, then Aloe Vera is here to help you too.
 Its anti-inflammatory and antiviral properties help to relieve the discomfort they bring and while it is doing that, it can also help with speeding up the healing process too.
 Just simply apply its gel a few times a day for it to get to work.
 Oh and don’t worry if you ingest some while doing this, you shouldn’t have any adverse reactions, as Aloe Vera gel can be ingested.